zenobio93/seat-docs/docs/installation_guides/centos6.md

 ### selinux
 Many people hate SELinux, primarily due to a misunderstanding of what it does and how it works.
 SeAT can run perfectly fine with SELinux enabled, and I actually encourage you to leave it enabled.
 There is however one small settings change required to make everything work as expected.

 First, we have to allow apache to make network connections.
 This is so that we may connect to the EVEAPI, as well as the MySQL database and Redis.
-Configure this with:
+We also have to allow Apache to write to disk.
+So, configure this with:
 ```
 setsebool -P httpd_can_network_connect 1
+setsebool -P httpd_unified 1
 ```
 Next, we have to ensure that the files and folders in `/var/www/seat` is correctly labelled in order to prevent SELinux from blocking perfectly normal behaviour.
 Check this with:
 ```